Some Dell shareholders plan to vote against CEO's buyout

 BlackRock, which is the ninth biggest shareholder in Dell with a 9 percent stake, declined to comment on Dell.

-Still, it is going to be a close vote, and many shareholders may vote in favour of the Mr. Dell's buyout.
+Still, it is going to be a close vote, and many shareholders may vote in favor of the Mr. Dell's buyout.

 Icahn is hoping that more shareholders ignore the proxy advisers' recommendations.